voyeg3r/dotfaster/README.md

 This is my brand new attempt to improve zsh performance by using some cool solutions like:

+OBS: this repo also contains my vim configuration including a bunch of plugins (a big vimwiki with many linux and vim tips)

 + https://github.com/xcv58/prezto/tree/master/modules/lazy-load
 + https://raw.githubusercontent.com/Eriner/zim/master/templates/zlogin